Site menu:

 2002 Juvenile Boys & Girls Peter McDonald

 Athletics Leinster also honours the leading athletes in each county annually.
-Since the formation of the AAI in 2000, St Peter's AC has dominated the awards for juvenile athletes in County Louth, winning more awards than all the other clubs in the county have won between them.
+Since the formation of the AAI in 2000, St Peter's AC has dominated the awards for juvenile athletes in County Louth, winning almost half (16 out of 38) of these awards.
+In 2017 the senior award went to a St Peter's AC athlete for the first time.

 Athletics Leinster awards for best County Louth athletes